-Presented by: George Nikolopoulos, Regional Sales Manager
+Presented by George Nikolopoulos, Product Manager

 Vitamins are a diverse group of chemicals essential for life, when eaten in small amounts in our diet.
 Of the 13 vitamins, four are fat-soluble and the rest are water soluble, in varying degrees.
 Although some have long chemical names, most have just letters for common names, such as A, C, E, etc. Natural and synthetic vitamins are widely used in foods, pharmaceuticals and cosmetics.

 Vitamins must be consumed in the diet because most are not synthesized by the body in sufficient quantity to prevent deficiency diseases.
 Their functions in nutrition vary; some are co-enzymes, some are pre-cursors of enzymes, some are anti-oxidants, and some have functions that are not well understood.
 All are organic compounds, which differentiates them from essential trace minerals, such as calcium and iron.

 Functional foods, which provide some health benefit, are a hot trend in food marketing and consumer interest.
 Some of these are natural foods, like fruits and vegetables, but most are fortified products, like juice drinks with added vitamin C. Two-thirds of the nation’s shoppers say they are eating more fortified foods.